 Our worship services are diverse in nature, utilizing lay members of our congregation, guest speakers from the greater community, and visiting Unitarian Universalist or other ministers and leaders.
 Community dialogue sometimes follows each speaker, as well as coffee and informal conversation.

 Each year, we hold a special Christmas and New Years service.
 A flower communion is held each spring and a water communion each fall.
 Pagan / Earth-centered services are also held a few times a year.
-Many of our services feature talented professional musicians, instrumental or vocal, including members of the Thunder Bay Symphony Orchestra, thanks to our music director, Heather Morrison.
+Many of our services in the past featured talented professional musicians, instrumental or vocal, including members of the Thunder Bay Symphony Orchestra, thanks to our former music director, Heather Morrison.